Skip to main content

 • Myanmar should urgently ratify the TPNW.

-• Myanmar should bring into force its Additional Protocol with the IAEA, and upgrade to a modified Small Quantities Protocol.
+• Myanmar should bring into force its Additional Protocol (AP) with the International Atomic Energy Agency (IAEA), and upgrade to a modified Small Quantities Protocol (SQP).

 Can you help us update this state profile?
 Send e-mail